autokey/autokey/Contribute-to-the-Wiki.md

 9. Optional: Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.
 10. Delete or archive the text file you had created in step 4 above.

-## Edit and/or rename an existing page ##
+## Rename a page ##
+Before you begin, carefully consider the consequences of changing the name of an existing page.
+It's possible that doing so will break links to the page.
+It might also be a good idea to suggest a name change in [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) first so that others can weigh in on whether or not the change would be welcome as an improvement.
 1. Log in to [GitHub](https://github.com/).
 2. Visit the URL of the page you'd like to edit or open the main wiki page and click on the page you'd like to edit in the **Table of Contents**.
 3. Click the **"Edit"** button in the top right corner of the page.
-4. If you want to rename the page, change its name in the **"Title"** text-box at the top of the page above the editing pane (note that there's no **"Title"** label for that text-box).
+4. Change the name of the page in the **"Title"** text-box at the top of the page above the editing pane (note that there's no **"Title"** label for that text-box).
-5. Select all of the contents in the edit pane and save them to a text file as a backup and/or reference to use while you're working.
-6. If you want to edit the page, make the change(s) to the page, either by using the same format as the content that's already there or by making improvements to it.
-7. Left-click the **"Preview"** tab at any time to see how your changes will look, and left-click the **"Write"** tab to return to the editing pane.
-8. When you're satisfied with your change(s), write a summary of what you changed in the **"Edit message"** text-box beneath the editing pane using present-tense for the message.
+5. When you're satisfied with your change, write a summary of what you changed in the **"Edit message"** text-box beneath the editing pane using present-tense for the message.
-9. Left-click the **"Save page"** button.
+6. Left-click the **"Save page"** button.
-10. Delete or archive the text file you had created in step 5 above.
+7. Delete or archive the text file you had created in step 5 above.
-11. If you changed the page's name,  follow this up by editing the **Table of Contents** on the main wiki page and replacing the name and link with the new ones.
+8. If you changed the page's name,  follow this up by editing the **Table of Contents** on the main wiki page and replacing the name and link with the new ones.
-12. Optional or if the edit is significant (like a name change): Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.
+9. Optional or if the edit is significant (like a name change): Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.

 ## See also ##
 * See also the [Contributing Code](https://github.com/autokey/autokey/wiki/Contributing-code) page for contributing code to the AutoKey project.